-Girona is a bit farther away, but it’s totally worth the trip.
+Traveling to Girona from Barcelona takes slightly longer, but it’s totally worth the trip.
 It’s like stepping back in time, with its medieval walls and ancient buildings.
 The Jewish Quarter is especially fascinating, with its narrow alleys and historic feel.

 One of the coolest things about Girona is the food.
 It’s got some top-notch restaurants, including a few Michelin-starred ones.

 But even the smaller, local places serve up some amazing dishes.
 And let’s not forget about the ice cream – Rocambolesc Gelateria is a must!